 Active Intelligence’s end game is NOT an objective outcome.
-The significant learning outcome is not knowing how many polar bears you are responsible for starving to death, because you just couldn’t change and used up Z amount of consumption points, rather it is CONNECTING your actions, through reflecting on the relationship between your daily life experiences and wider social structural issues.
-It is the internal shift in consciousness that is important; the objective evidence of this shift will be reflected in every aspect of the world around us.
+The significant learning outcome is not knowing how many polar bears you are responsible for starving to death, because you just couldn’t change and used up Z amount of consumption points, rather it is CONNECTING your actions, and feelings, to wider social structural issues.
+How?
+It is the internal shift in consciousness that is most important here; the objective evidence of this shift will be reflected in every aspect of the world around us.

 The consumption point learning idea is a poignant pathway for people to get used to the idea of reflective and connective learning and living.
 A shift in human consciousness has to start somewhere.

 Other ways to get Active Intelligence on the world stage could be to place a comment on every item available for purchase – OK, that’s ambitious: it could be done electronically.
 The comment would ask you to reflect on your ‘subjective’ experience of purchasing the item.
-Are you thinking to feel, are you placing the object before the subject, because if you are, you are unwittingly supporting all the structural inequalities outlined in the dot points above, and showing little deference to the importance of highlighting and challenging a form of consciousness that has made objectification into an art form, and systemic inequalities are its most visited and sort after exhibits.
+Are you thinking to feel, are you placing the object before the subject, because if you are, you are unwittingly supporting all the structural inequalities outlined in the dot points cited earlier, and showing little deference to the importance of highlighting and challenging a form of consciousness that has made objectification into an art form and made systemic inequalities its most visited and sort after exhibits.

 People, across the life cycle, across diverse communities, cultures, races, sexualities, ethnicities, experiences, have different foci of interest and diverse values – any Active Intelligence initiative has to be able to accommodate this diversity.
 It has to take inclusivity to another level, because ACTIVE INTELLIGENCE works by connecting.
 There are a plethora of different connection points and pathways, some more hidden than others.
 Active Intelligence has to be able to adapt and be open to all of them.
 This might be reflected in: